JazmineMT/ContentGuide/04-creating-structured-content.md

 ## Next Steps
-At the end of our documents, always include Next Steps at the bottom of documentation when relevant.
+At the end of our documents, always include Next Steps when relevant.
 Acceptable items to be included can be the following document you want the reader to visit or a blog post with similar helpful information.

 Here is an example of a Next Steps included in our documentation: